Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/getting-started-with-adobe-experience-platform/sample-xdm-implementation.md

 // 3.
 Send the XDM data using the Edge extension, by specifying Product Reviews Dataset identifiers as
 // shown in Adobe Experience Platform
 // Note: the Dataset identifier specified at Event level overrides the Experience Event Dataset specified in the
-// Edge configuration in Adobe Launch xdmData.put("eventType", "product.review");
+// Datastream configuration in Adobe Launch xdmData.put("eventType", "product.review");
 ExperienceEvent event = new ExperienceEvent.Builder()
   .setXdmSchema(xdmData, "<DatasetIdentifier>")